 Q: Where are you based?

 A: We don’t have a street office as such.
-However, based in central London we work from each others’ homes when we need to – we’re friendly that way.
-We also work out of the Release office in Aldgate two days a week.
+However, based in Camden, London we work via a network of home offices when we need to – we’re friendly that way.
+We also work out of the Release office in Aldgate 2-3 days a week.